 The outdoor coffee table base is very easy to make and is a true beginner project that anyone can take on.
 Plus the whole thing only takes three 2×4’s so it doesn’t cost much.
 The base was the easy part, but wow did I learn a lot working with the concrete.
 Make sure you watch the YouTube video below where I give you my lessons learned from working with concrete for the first time.
 RIDGID is sponsoring this project and their cordless tools made parts of this process much easier like breaking down the sheet goods in my driveway.

-Steps to make the concrete top outdoor coffee table
+How to make a concrete top outdoor coffee table

-- Build and prep the form for the concrete table top
+- Prep form for the concrete table top

 - Assemble the concrete top coffee table

 1. Build the Coffee Table Base

 The base of the concrete coffee table is made from cedar 2×4’s.
 You can get all the parts out of just three 8′ 2×4’s.
 Cut all the parts to size with three 33” pieces for the aprons and lower stretcher, five 21” boards for the side top and bottom and center support, and four 16-½” boards for the legs.

 Assemble the outdoor coffee table sides by joining the legs to the top and the bottom with glue and 2-1/2″ exterior pocket screws.
 Use a clamp to hold the parts together to minimize any shifting as the screws go through.

 Flip the side assemblies on edge and connect them with an apron.
 Clamp the parts down to the work table with a face clamp to keep everything flush and secure them with glue and screws.

 Repeated this for the other side then turn the table upside down to attach the lower stretcher centered on the bottoms of the side.